interstitialRedirectModalTitle

 • land and water icon.

-The great outdoors is part of the South Dakota identity, and worthy of our protection.
+The great outdoors is central to the identity of South Dakota and in need of our protection.
 We must conserve our natural lands and waters for the future.

 • sun and thermometer icon.